 Erasmus+ funding is available to help members of staff develop their skills in schools, universities, colleges and adult education environments around Europe – through job shadowing, teaching and training activities.

 This is a great way to pick up new ideas and practices from a different education system, and it also gives you the chance to build a relationship with the institution you visit.
-Whether it is two days or two months, Erasmus+ can help provide funding for the trip by contributing towards the cost of your travel and expenses.

 Unlike teaching activities, training activities can take place at either one of our Erasmus+ partner Institution or an Institution within one of the Erasmus+ Programme Countries we don’t currently have an agreement with.
 For a full list of the Erasmus+ Programme Countries, please visit: https://www.erasmusplus.org.uk/participating-countries.
 Please note that the chosen Institution must hold an ‘Erasmus Charter for Higher Education’ accreditation.